Engage with Virtual Exchange

 March 19, 2020

-Virtual exchange is an innovative educational tool that advances curricular goals and makes youth more globally aware.
-Hear firsthand from educators and administrators how virtual exchange enhances middle and high-school classroom experiences.
-During this webinar, panelists will share their experience facilitating virtual exchange and will address some promising practices.
-Registration…
+Virtual exchange is an innovative educational tool that advances learning goals and makes youth more globally aware.
+Representatives of four distinct virtual exchange programs will share about the daily implementation and impact of their programming.
+During this webinar, panelists will provide information and discuss opportunities to engage Stevens Initiative-funded virtual…

 May 7, 2020